qe201020335/RankedPlaylist/README.md

 # RankedPlaylist
 Beat Saber ranked playlist generator.

+Suuports filter by rank stars, played and/or unplayed songs and also by accuracy of your played songs!

 ## PC MOD
 This is for the **PC** version of Beat Saber (Steam/Oculus).
 If you are playing the quest version, please see the [Standalone Version](#standalone-version) below.